tytydraco/yessleep/out/My_Scarecrow_hasnt_been_scaring_the_birds_away_from_my_crops.md

 I start stuttering as I try saying something else.
 "What's wrong with you?
 What- What's happening?"
 I sputter out.
 Jane continues smiling at me, almost menacingly.
 I swallow hard.

 "Because, you just do such a good job on these crops, and, they're just sooo good!"
-Janes's skin gets paler as the sky gets darker.
+Janes's skin gets paler, almost cracking, as the sky gets darker.
 I was still in shock, starting to get terrified of my own wife.
 "But I think I know what to do now.
 What a wonderful feeling and thought I had been getting for the past couple of days!"

 I tried to say something, but I couldn't form any words.
 I tried to move, but I was in too much shock and fear to do that either.
 All I could do was watch as Jane moved closer and closer to me.
 "I think the scarecrow was a good idea, honey..."
 She starts saying to me, and as she started putting her hands on me, I blacked out.